def4ce/wouter.sh/content/posts/professional/pull-request-from-cli.md

 tags = ["git", "cli", "os x"]
 +++

-After spending some time getting [git pull-request](https://www.git-scm.com/docs/git-request-pull) to work I decided it was to much of a hassle and decided to make my own function.
+After spending some time getting [git pull-request](https://www.git-scm.com/docs/git-request-pull) to work I decided it was to much of a hassle and would try to make my own function.

 If you are on `OS X`, drop the following in your `.bashrc` or your preferred `$SHELL` equivalent and source it: